Kanke: Education

-Birsa Agricultural University, Institute for Coal Management, Birsa Veterinary Institute, and few other institutions are located in Kanke.
+One of the most prestigious Law Schools in the Country, National University of Study and Research in Law is located in Kanke.
+Additionally, Birsa Agricultural University, Institute for Coal Management, and few other institutions are located in Kanke.

 Healthcare

 The Kanke Mental Asylum (one of the largest in India) and Central Institute of Psychiatry (formerly known as European Mental Hospital) was started by the British who thought that the cooler climate of Ranchi would be salubrious to mental health.